 You’ll get your completed notarised translation by email.
 Need a printed version?
 We can post it directly to you or your solicitor in UK.

-We translate Power of Attorney documents into English from a wide range of languages, including Hebrew, Czech, Urdu, Malay, Tamil, Sinhala, Hungarian, and Swedish.
+We translate Power of Attorney documents into English from a wide range of languages, including Hebrew, Czech, Urdu, Malay, Tamil, Sinhala, Hungarian, and Swedish and German document translation.
 Our experts are native in both the source language and English, which ensures total clarity and legal accuracy.

 Our notarised translation agency UK handles Power of Attorney documents with care, clarity, and professionalism — making them officially valid.
 That’s why people choose us again and again